Understanding Pathological Demand Avoidance in Adults

 Many still see PDA as a developmental disorder that goes along with a diagnosis of autism.
 However, since neurodiversity is now known to be a biological difference in brain structure, it is starting to be seen by some as a neurological condition.
 Hopefully, this change in understanding will lead to a change in the name and lead to a change in how behaviors based on brain structure are treated.

 With pathological demand avoidance, the nervous system gets overloaded, making it impossible to cope with demands in the moment.
-PDA people can use coping mechanisms to create safety by working to control their environment, lessen the impact on their nervous system, and avoid a meltdown.
+You can use coping mechanisms to create safety by working to control the environment, lessen the impact on your nervous system, and avoid a meltdown.

 Nobody would choose it on purpose, just like nobody wants to have a panic attack.
 Being extremely demand-avoidant is uncomfortable.
 It can become so intense and uncomfortable that the explosive nature can be mistaken for oppositional defiant disorder or conduct disorder.